AdityaGuhagarkar/adityaguhagarkar.github.io/_pages/cv.md

 Education
 ======
 * **Master of Science in Electrical and Computer Engineering**, University of Michigan, Ann Arbor
   *Aug.
 2025 – May 2027*
+  - GPA: **4.09/4.00**
   - Focus: Wireless Communications, Signal Processing, 5G PHY, AI-Native RAN
-  - Coursework: Probability and Random Processes, VLSI for ML and Communications
+  - Coursework: Digital Communication and Codes, VLSI for ML and Communications, AI-enabled Mixed-Reality

 * **Bachelor of Technology in Electrical Engineering**, Indian Institute of Technology (IIT) Indore
   *Nov.
 2021 – May 2025*